tommyknocker/pdo-database-class/README.md

 #### Database Dump and Restore

-Export and import database schema and data:
+Export and import database schema and data with compression, automatic naming, and backup rotation:

 ```bash
 # Full database dump to file (includes DROP TABLE IF EXISTS by default)